Sillu Karupatti – Sweet little tales of bonding and love | 4/5

 Sillu Karupatti Sunainaa

-Sunaina as Amudhini embodies finely all bafflement, exhaustion and simple desires which find its way to simple sighs of relief and surprises in the presence of Alexa, a device who (which!) listens to her words, rants and heart unlike her detached husband whose name we are made aware of only by the board outside his home.
-Dhanapal is flawed, rigid and preoccupied but also quite helpless, he flounders in his journey towards her, to love and when he ultimately is awakened to a sprit of togetherness, of respect, admiration and love, smiles and blushes surface and hands are held together in the walk back home, towards the forever life threatens one with.
+Sunaina, portraying Amudhini, finely embodies all bafflement, exhaustion, and simple desires that find their way to simple sighs of relief and surprises in the presence of Alexa, a device that listens to her words, rants, and heart, unlike her detached husband.
+We become aware of his name only by the board outside his home.
+Dhanapal is flawed, rigid, and preoccupied but also quite helpless.
+He flounders in his journey towards her, towards love.
+When he ultimately awakens to a spirit of togetherness, respect, admiration, and love, smiles and blushes surface.
+Hands are held together in the walk back home, towards the forever life threatens one with.

 They move from mere heads of the family to a family themselves, embracing the desires, wants and whims of the other.
-There is divine magic in each of them opening up to the other, in their attempts of understanding, acceptance and embrace which evidences beautifully the essence of what Celine tells Jesse in the film Before Sunrise,

-‘I believe if there is any kind of god, it wouldn’t be in any of us, not you or me but just in the little space in between.
+There is divine magic in each of them opening up to the other, in their attempts of understanding, acceptance and embrace which evidences beautifully the essence of what Celine tells Jesse in the film Before Sunrise, ‘I believe if there is any kind of god, it wouldn’t be in any of us, not you or me but just in the little space in between.
 If there is any kind of magic in the world, it must be in the attempt pf understanding someone.’

 This is true of Sillu Karupatti’s magic too which shares with us these tales of understanding and love without complicating itself with greater confusions and pretences.
 As I walk home post the stroll, content, comforted and refreshed, the memories of this walk, these stories linger in the heart and I know my smiles, they never did wane and I still am smiling.
 This smile is my heal, my hope, my treasure and Sillu Karupatti’s victory.